-- (e) Cash and cash equivalents-The Office's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition. - (f) Capital assets and long-term liabilities-Capital assets used by the Office are capitalized (recorded and accounted for) by the Union County Board of County Commissioners.
+- (e) Cash and cash equivalents-The Office's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition. - (f) Prepaid items-The Office's prepaid items consist of certain costs which have been paid prior to the end of the fiscal year, but represent items which are applicable to future accounting periods.
+Prepaid items are recognized as expenses when the related expenses are incurred. - (g) Capital assets and long-term liabilities-Capital assets used by the Office are capitalized (recorded and accounted for) by the Union County Board of County Commissioners.